AlexsLemonade/sc-data-integration/celltype_annotation/README.md

 8. `copykat-rms-exploration.Rmd`: This notebook explores the usage of `CopyKAT` for identifying tumor vs. normal cells in Rhabdomyosarcoma samples from `SCPCP000005`.

+9. `04-cell-assign-delta-median.Rmd`: This notebook examines ways to evaluate confidence in the cell type assignments that are obtained from using `CellAssign`.
+The notebook uses the cell types annotated in `marker-gene-celltype-exploration.Rmd` ,`02-cell-assign-sarcoma-marker-genes.Rmd`, and `03-cell-assign-combined-markers.Rmd`.

 ## Scripts

 This folder contains any scripts used for cell type annotation.